J-Xian/J-Xian.github.io/README.md

 # J-Xian.github.io
 # Jing Xian's Cybersecurity Portfolio
+🚧 **Under Construction**
+Like any good exploit chain, this site is being built step-by-step.
+Stay tuned.

 Welcome to my digital playground — a creative and professional portfolio showcasing my transition into cybersecurity.
 This site blends ethical hacking tools, interactive web design, and personal branding to reflect both technical depth and creative identity.